 Will you surrender your profane mouth to God?

-George Carlin had a monologue about words you can't say on TV.
+Comedian George Carlin used to have a monologue about words you can't say on TV.
 There are still words which are not to be used on network TV in prime time.
 If unsaved folks know that some words are beyond the pale and shouldn't be used on TV, why do some Christians continue to defend christian cussing?

 Even if we are not language experts, all of us understand that certain words are considered profane by society and by our culture.
 Do Christians need to copy the rude crude indecent profane language of Christ-rejecting culture in order to communicate the gospel effectively?